By Roy Stevenson

 Golf, running hiking, sailing, kayaking and other sports often have sections dedicated to travel, revolving around the magazine’s interest.
 If those are your interests, too, it’s a great fit and a pleasurable way to do research and get published.

-I’ve had numerous travel articles published in sailing and yachting magazines, covering marinas around the Pacific Northwest.
+I’ve had dozens of travel articles published in sailing and yachting magazines, covering marinas around the Pacific Northwest.
 I’m not a sailor but I enjoy writing about maritime destinations.
 Most are only a short distance from home, and my wife and I get to enjoy some nice day trips and weekend getaways doing the research.

 History magazines are another surprising genre for travel stories.
 You might not think these kinds of magazines are likely places to get a travel story published, but I sell numerous travel articles to history magazines every year.